 Dariyapur is a village located close to Guskara in Bardhaman.
 The artisan families migrated from Odisha 120 years back and presently there are 133 artisans who practise the Dokra craft form as their chief source of income.
 This is an ancient technique of production of non-ferrous metal ware by the lost wax casting (cire perdue) process.
 The artisans follow the process which is believed to be 5000 years old and their outstanding characteristic is that they don’t polish their work after casting and this gives the pieces a peerless quality.
 Tribal figures, animals, deities along with jewellery are the primary focus on dokra artworks of this area.

 Department of Micro, Small & Medium Enterprises & Textiles (MSME&T), Govt. of West Bengal, in collaboration with UNESCO has developed Rural Craft Hub in Dariyapur.
-The village has its own Community Museum in their Resource Centre constructed by West Bangal Khadi & Village industries Board.
-There is facility for guests and visitors to stay in the Resource Centre.
+A Community Museum is built by West Bangal Khadi & Village industries Board to showcase Dokra tradition.
+Visitors can stay in the Resource Centre in Dariyapur.

-Every year in the middle of September Dariyapur Dokra Artisans' Co-operative Industrial Society Ltd. organises a village fair, which has been celebrated this year on Sep 23-25, 2016.
+Dariyapur Dokra Artisans' Co-operative Industrial Society Ltd. organises an annual village fair, which is being celebrated this year on Oct 13-15, 2017.
+Know More »

 The nearest railway station to Dariyapur is Guskara (4 kms) and a train from Kolkata to Guskara takes 2 hours.
 By road, Guskara is about 3.5 hours drive from Kolkata.